 Established in 1948, the Massachusetts Academy of Family Physicians (MassAFP) is the state chapter of the 129,000-member American Academy of Family Physicians (AAFP).
-The MassAFP represents 2,050 members and is governed by a 22-member board of directors.
+The MassAFP represents over 2,050 members and is governed by a 22-member board of directors.

 The mission of the Massachusetts Academy of Family Physicians is to assist its members in providing compassionate, high quality health care to the people of Massachusetts.
 The vision of the Massachusetts Academy of Family Physicians is to provide responsible advocacy, representation and leadership for our members and to promote the specialty of family medicine through public awareness and patient education.

 Family Medicine is the medical specialty that provides continuing and comprehensive primary health care for the individual and family.
 Family Medicine integrates the biological, clinical and behavioral sciences and its scope encompasses all ages, both sexes, each organ system, and every disease entity.